ajaxian79/algorithms/notes/dp-1d.md

 - Heap when you only need top-k; full sort is wasted work.

 - Greedy by end-time picks the most non-overlapping intervals.

+- Z-array `z[i]` is the longest substring starting at i that matches a prefix.